vivarium-collective/vivarium-core/doc/getting_started.rst

 simulations.
 This can be a remote server, but for this guide we will run a MongoDB server locally.

+**Note**: MongoDB is only required if you want to store data in MongoDB or want to run experiments that do so.
+You don't need MongoDB to work through this guide.

 *Check Installation*

 .. code-block:: console